Simmons (electronic drum company): More models

-During the lifetime of the SDS-V, Simmons also produced a compact trigger unit about the size of a suitcase, containing seven small pads.
-Used in conjunction with the SDS-V brain, this allowed players to add Simmons sounds to an existing acoustic kit without incorporating a set of full-size pads.
+During the lifetime of the SDSV, Simmons also produced a compact trigger unit about the size of a suitcase, containing seven small pads.
+Used in conjunction with the SDSV brain, this allowed players to add Simmons sounds to an existing acoustic kit without incorporating a set of full-size pads.
 This unit was used extensively by New Order at the time.

-Also available at the same time was the SDS-6 drum sequencer, used to great effect by artists such as Howard Jones.
+Also available at the same time was the SDS6 drum sequencer, used to great effect by artists such as Howard Jones.

-Following the success of the SDS-V, Simmons expanded their range in 1984, with another modular rack-based brain called the SDS-7, which features digital sampling sounds on EPROM for the first time, expandable up to twelve modules, and redesigned pads, featuring a skin of rubber to make playing a little easier.
+Following the success of the SDSV, Simmons expanded their range in 1984, with another modular rack-based brain called the SDS7, which features digital sampling sounds on EPROM for the first time, expandable up to twelve modules, and redesigned pads, featuring a skin of rubber to make playing a little easier.
 The unit uses 8-bit samples and a programmable memory, but is prone to malfunctioning and loss of memory, making it unpopular in a live context.

-The same year, they also produced the cheaper analog-only SDS-8, which featured a single, non-expandable desktop-style brain with one unalterable factory preset and one custom user preset for each channel.
-The SDS-8 kit was supplied with four tom pads and a bass pad, using similar hardware to the earlier SDS-V, but in a more budget style, such as using jack leads instead of XLR connectors.
-The sounds were similar to the SDS-V, but, to the discerning ear, not up to the same quality.
-However, the kit has remained a popular alternative to the SDS-V for those seeking analogue Simmons sounds.
+The same year, they also produced the cheaper analog-only SDS8, which featured a single, non-expandable desktop-style brain with one unalterable factory preset and one custom user preset for each channel.
+The SDS8 kit was supplied with four tom pads and a bass pad, using similar hardware to the earlier SDSV, but in a more budget style, such as using jack leads instead of XLR connectors.
+The sounds were similar to the SDSV, but, to the discerning ear, not up to the same quality.
+However, the kit has remained a popular alternative to the SDSV for those seeking analogue Simmons sounds.